Jusgonz21/CAD-Workshop/README.md

 Hello and welcome!

-This workshop will be structed by the skillsets needed to make the parts at hand.
+This workshop will be structured by the skillsets needed to make the parts at hand.

 1) Beginner: Using UI, Sketching, extruding, cutting.
 2) Intermediate: Assemblies, mating, drawings.